nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 # Synchronization

-In order to collaborate on a single project, data can be synchronized between multiple Field Desktop installations on different computers.
-This means that changes (new resources, deleted resources or editings of existing resources as well as added or deleted images) coming from an Field Desktop application running on another machine will be transferred automatically to the local database and vice versa.
+In order to collaborate on a single project, data can be synchronized between multiple iSkavo installations on different computers.
+This means that changes (new resources, deleted resources or editings of existing resources as well as added or deleted images) coming from an iSkavo application running on another machine will be transferred automatically to the local database and vice versa.
 This enables all participants to work simultaneously with the latest state of the project.
 Synchronization works both via the internet or via a local network.
 You can still continue working on a project while offline – in that case the databases will be synchronized as soon as the network connection is established again.

 ## Download project

-To work with an existing project that is available on another Field Desktop installation or a Field server, first download the project.
+To work with an existing project that is available on another iSkavo installation or a Field server, first download the project.
 To do this, select the menu item "Project" ➝ "Download..." and enter the access data:

 * *Address*: Enter the address of the computer from which you want to download the project.
-This can either be the network address of another computer on which Field Desktop is currently open (this address can be viewed in the settings section *Your address*) or the address of a Field server that is accessible via the internet or a local network (e.g. *https://server.field.idai.world* for the server of the DAI).
+This can either be the network address of another computer on which iSkavo is currently open (this address can be viewed in the settings section *Your address*) or the address of a Field server that is accessible via the internet or a local network (e.g. *https://server.field.idai.world* for the server of the DAI).
 * *Project name*: The name of the project you want to download.
-* *Password*: The password of the project or the Field Desktop installation from which you want to download the project.
+* *Password*: The password of the project or the iSkavo installation from which you want to download the project.
 * *Download preview images*: This option is enabled by default.
 If you have a weak internet connection and want to download as little data as possible, you may want to disable it.
 * *Download original images*: Enable this option if you want to download the images in their original image resolution.
 Depending on the number and size of images managed in the project, this may involve downloading several gigabytes of data.
 Make sure you have a sufficient internet connection and enough hard disk space before enabling this option.
 * *Overwrite existing project of the same name*: If this option is enabled, the project will be downloaded even if a project with the same name already exists on the computer.
 The existing project will be deleted in the process.